Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 So a couple of different things to that question.
 If I think about the core IT products that run our plant that run the financial services systems that run our engineering systems, we’re going through and Jim Hackett talked with this on a broader sense kind of fitness redesign on those.
 So I mentioned we already -- we are actually very fit IT provider.
 We’ve got roughly about 40%, as I mentioned of our team low cost source.
 And we do regular benchmarking to make sure we’re very competitive.
 However, Jim send a big focus on fitness redesign, which includes looking at the business processes, which run the company.
 As you know, that would also impact the systems and the processes that we’ve mechanize and support those.

 So hand-in-hand, there is about six fitness redesign groups up and running right now.
-And one of them is led by one of my [indiscernible] reports in IT, the COO of IT, you just thinking about how we make the IT systems more fit to complement the new processes that Jim is focused on for redesigning the company.
+And one of them is led by one of my directs reports in IT, the COO of IT, you just thinking about how we make the IT systems more fit to complement the new processes that Jim is focused on for redesigning the company.
 That’s one aspect.
 Another aspect is just around speed and agility, and you’re mentioning -- you talked about almost these two time clocks, when that moves at the pace of the vehicle cycle plan, everyone that moves at the pace, as I mentioned earlier, one of the trends is changing consumer attitudes.
 Everybody has an expectation that’s changed -- that we thinking at this stage at the pace that their iPhone apps move at.

 And so we’ve recognize that and so what we’re doing to the work and one of the reasons the connectivity things moved over to my team is to make sure that through the connectivity, through OPAs, through the apps we offer, through the FordPass services we offer, through the digital services we offer that we’re looking closely with the vehicle teams but we’re operating at a different speed so we can continue to enhance their personnel experience at a different speed, but keeping everyone’s expectations for sales.